ThomasOrtiz/PUBG-Buddy/README.md

 In order to develop we need a test environment.

 ## Create your own Discord Testing Bot
-1. Go here [https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) and create a new discord bot that you can use on our own personal server for testing.
+1. Go here [Discord Bot Guide](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) and create a new discord bot that you can use on our own personal server for testing.
 2. Note this is where you can get your discord bot token.
 3. Go ahead and add your bot to your discord server.